Do you wonder if Echeveria care is as easy as it looks?

 Echeveria is native to Mexico and Central America.

-They are a desert dwelling plant that has evolved methods to adapt to the harshest environments.
+They are a desert-dwelling plant that has evolved techniques to adapt to the harshest environments.

 Just because you live where winter is a real winter doesn’t mean that you can’t enjoy these colorful plants.